LinuxSuRen/api-testing/docs/README.md

 ```

 ## Secret Server
-You can put the sensitive information into a secret server.
+You can put sensitive information into a secret server.
 For example, [Vault](https://www.github.com/hashicorp/vault).

 Connect to [a vault extension](https://github.com/LinuxSuRen/api-testing-secret-extension) via flag: `--secret-server`.
 Such as: